San Francisco 49ers QB C.J. Beathard Set To Take Back Seat As Jimmy Garoppolo Prepares To Start Week 12

 “I know everyone is very excited and wants to see him play,” Shanahan said.
 “Including myself.
 Including our coaches and players.
 Including my wife.
 I get that.
 I’m very well aware of that.
 But I’m fortunate to be in a situation where we can do what we think is right.”

 Meanwhile, Bleacher Report noted that Beathard had injured his right thumb during the Giants game.
-Garoppolo was supposed to relieve him at the box but the rookie fought “through the pain to remain in.”
+Garoppolo was supposed to relieve him but the rookie fought “through the pain to remain in.”
 Beathard will likely undergo an X-ray on his finger soon.

 [Featured Image by Lachlan Cunningham/Getty Images]